gerardcl/cansixt-blog/content/privacy-policy.md

 - analytics, and
 - enforcement of our Terms of Service Agreement and other agreements;

-    Other users of the site to identify you to anyone to whom you send messages or make comments through the Services;

     Persons or entities with whom you consent to have your Personal Data shared;

-    Third parties in order to prevent damage to our property (tangible and intangible), for safety reasons, or to collect amounts owed to us;
+    Third parties in order to prevent damage to our property (tangible and intangible), for safety reasons, or to collect amounts owed to us; and

-    Merchants and payment processors; and

     Third parties as we believe necessary or appropriate, in any manner permitted under applicable law, including laws outside your country of residence.